alvarogatenorio/Computer-Algebra/README.md

-# Computer-Algebra
+# Computer Algebra
-Collection of some computer algebra algorithms
+Collection of some computer algebra algorithms implemented in Java